Job Prospects... At a glance

 Apprenticeships for marine cabinet makers are arranged through the New Zealand Marine and Composites Industry Training Organisation (NZMACITO).

-The number of students completing Level 4 certificates in the broader category Manufacturing, Engineering & Technology has been very low for the last few years, but grew in 2015.
+The number of students completing Level 4 certificates in the broader category Manufacturing, Engineering & Technology was been very low, but has grown since 2015.
 This could be because there have been few opportunities in this sector for inexperienced people.

 Qualification completions chart